 7. Short-term Career Goal Examples

 Short-term career goals are your immediate goals.
 Consider them as steps you need to achieve to achieve your longer-term goals.
-Short-term goals usually exist for a short period of time – from several days and months to one or two years.
+Short-term goals usually exist for a short period – from several days and months to one or two years.

 1. Promotion